linjing-lab/easy-pytorch/README.md

 </div>

-These cases were trained on `NVIDIA GeForce MX250`.
+These cases were trained on NVIDIA GeForce MX250.

 ## LICENSE
 [MIT LICENSE](./LICENSE)